 Jennifer currently lives in Dallas with her husband, 2 children, and 1 cat.
 When she is not seeing clients, chauffeuring kiddos, or being a spectator at various youth sporting events, she enjoys baking, reading by the water, and quiet (this one is elusive)!

-Coming to therapy requires courage, and I offer an empathic and supportive space where patients can feel understood, valued, and accepted as they are.
-I approach therapy through an important lens: that lasting change and healing comes from understanding the present-day impact of one’s past experiences and relationships, most importantly with oneself.
-Whether you are hoping to better manage stress and anxiety, navigate a challenging time in your life, strengthen your relationships, let go of feelings of inadequacy and insecurity, or improve your overall wellbeing and satisfaction with life, I can help.
-Together, we can collaborate to help you develop a deeper awareness of yourself and whatever you are struggling with in order to empower you to make the purposeful and meaningful changes you desire.
-My work often emphasizes the development of self-compassion, mindfulness of the present moment, and trust in one’s own inner wisdom.
-Believing that the ultimate goal of psychotherapy extends far beyond relief from suffering, I support my patients in learning to celebrate who they are so that they can leave therapy with a stronger sense of self, deeper relationships, and more fulfilling and joyful lives.
+Coming to therapy requires courage, and Caroline offers an empathic and supportive space where patients can feel understood, valued, and accepted as they are.
+Caroline approaches therapy through an important lens: that lasting change and healing comes from understanding the present-day impact of one’s past experiences and relationships, most importantly with oneself.
+Whether you are hoping to better manage stress and anxiety, navigate a challenging time in your life, strengthen your relationships, let go of feelings of inadequacy and insecurity, or improve your overall wellbeing and satisfaction with life, Caroline can help.
+She collaborates with you to help you develop a deeper awareness of yourself and whatever you are struggling with in order to empower you to make the purposeful and meaningful changes you desire.
+Her work often emphasizes the development of self-compassion, mindfulness of the present moment, and trust in one’s own inner wisdom.
+Believing that the ultimate goal of psychotherapy extends far beyond relief from suffering, Caroline supports her patients in learning to celebrate who they are so that they can leave therapy with a stronger sense of self, deeper relationships, and more fulfilling and joyful lives.

-I earned my doctorate in Clinical Psychology at the University of Texas Southwestern Medical Center, where I completed an APA-accredited internship working with adolescents and adults across a variety of clinical settings.
+Caroline earned her doctorate in Clinical Psychology at the University of Texas Southwestern Medical Center, where she completed an APA-accredited internship working with adolescents and adults across a variety of clinical settings.
 She additionally completed a fellowship with the Department of Obstetrics & Gynecology at Baylor University Medical Center, where she received specialized postdoctoral training in women’s health.